 Select committees are one of the key ways the two Houses of Parliament hold the government to account.
 They are also important bodies for Parliament’s engagement with the public.

-Select committees are committees appointed by one or both Houses of Parliament to carry out particular tasks on behalf of the House or both Houses, or to work on a particular issue or policy area and report back.
+Select committees are committees of Members appointed by one or both Houses of Parliament to carry out particular tasks on behalf of the House or both Houses, or to work on a particular issue or policy area and report back.

 In the Westminster Parliament, select committees are separate from and additional to legislative committees.
 (In this respect, the Westminster Parliament differs from many other parliaments.)
 Legislative committees scrutinise bills and draft bills.
 (Legislative committees may also be referred to as ‘general committees’.)

 What are the different types of select committee?